geefinator/ghostshipservers/seven_days.md

 ## About the admin

-Ghostship servers are ran by [BereftOfBody](http://steamcommunity.com/profiles/76561197986335224/) who is a Systems engineering by trade.
+Ghostship servers are ran by [BereftOfBody](http://steamcommunity.com/profiles/76561197986335224/) who is a Systems Engineer by trade.
 I am dedicated to making the servers I am in charge of run like well oiled machines with little to no downtime unless there is a patch being applied.